List of M Idioms:

 - When I asked my daughter where she went yesterday after school I knew she was making it up because I saw her at the mall with that boy.

-- I won’t be able to take the test on Friday because my parents are taking us on a trip so my math teacher is letting me make it up on the following Wednesday.
+- My parents are taking us on a trip so my math teacher is letting me make the math test up on the following Wednesday.

 make up for something: to take the place of something else.